healingdrawing/play-denodeploy-deno-hono-vite-react/frontend/README.md

 # React + TypeScript + Vite

+The `frontend` folder includes react project created using command `deno run -A npm:create-vite@latest`, then choose `react` and `typescript`.
+Then modify.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: